Champions League: What to look out for in the knockout stages

 "It is the sort of result and sort of vulnerability in defence that will not win you titles and will make it very difficult to knock out one of the favourites.

-"There are so many issues in defence.
-Clearly something tactical is wrong, been ongoing for one and a half years.
+"There are so many issues in defence - clearly something tactical is wrong, they've been ongoing for one and a half years.
 I think they have pretty good players, on paper it shouldn't be as bad.
 They make silly mistakes."

 Can Haaland and Sancho stop PSG?